 Later in 2007 an injunction was issued against Tom Mower Sr. for stealing Neways International’s the company’s product formulas, distributor lists and vendor lists for Sisel International.
 You can read all about that injunction here.

 Since you can tell a lot from a company by looking at the owners, whenever you’re considering joining a business opportunity it’s always a good idea to look at the people behind it.

 Are you sure you want to be involved with a company that is headed up by a guy with a dodgy track record and federal prison terms?

 Are you going to set your future financial stability on a guy that clearly can not be trusted?
 I know I would not want to be associated with a company like this.

 I can honestly say I’ve never seen a compensation plan as complicated as Sisel’s.

-I’ve tried reading the compensation plan several times, watched numerous lengthy videos from distributors trying to explain it as best they can but still I can’t quite wrap my head around it.
+I’ve read through the compensation plan several times, watched long videos from distributors trying to explain it but I still can’t quite wrap my little head around it.

 Feel free to check out the Sisel International compensation plan (PDF) for yourself here.

 If the Mower Mission is to help empower people to become wealthy by giving them a system they can use as a vehicle to get from where they are to where they want to be, what’s up with all the conditions and loopholes?

 Why not just have a 20% commission rate for direct sales you generate and 5% of the sales your referrals generate?
 Easy, simple, straightforward.